Rumination And Mental Health: How Ruminating Affects You

 Sometimes, rumination occurs when something distressing has happened that we feel responsible for or when we feel we’ve made a mistake.
 The thoughts may not be completely realistic.
 For instance, you might have made a mistake, but it’s likely the mistake wasn’t as significant or had as great an effect as you’re imagining.
 Keeping the thoughts in perspective and trying to focus on reality or on realistic alternatives can help you disrupt the negative thought cycle.

-Sometimes, striving for perfection or having an inflexible view of your future can lead to rumination.
-Taking some of the pressure off yourself and being willing to consider other options for the future may help you feel better.
+Sometimes, striving for perfection or having an inflexible view of your future can cause you to experience rumination.
+Taking some of the pressure off yourself and being willing to consider other options for the future may help you feel better and reduce your stress.

 Try meditation